How to Pack for a Dive Trip

 Dive clothes

-I have always packed too many land clothes, but I have almost never regretted packing extra dive clothes.
+I have always packed too many land clothes, but I have rarely regretted packing extra dive clothes.

 I do a lot of women’s dive trips, and we love taking photos together.
 I also hate putting wet clothes back on, so I like having enough outfits for at least two full dive days.